jonburdon/thorin-and-company/readme.md

 Use **heroku ps:scale web=1** to start web process
 Set IP and Port environment variables on Heroku project settings.
 Set Config vars to: IP 0.0.0.0 and PORT to 5000
+Click restart all dynos in Heroku
+App should now be running fully in the browser.

 ### Resources and reference / support used
 VSCode setup Instructions: